1st Mini Album (Jung Joon-young EP): Promotion

 Jung Joon-young unveiled the detailed story behind the making of his album and the great effort for working on his album through On Style's reality show, "Jung Joon-young's Be Stupid" which aired four episodes from Sep 10 to Oct 1, 2013.

 On October 4, he revealed the track list of 1st Mini Album through the graffiti mural on a wall near Hongik University with the help of art students.

-On Oct 10, he held a showcase to celebrate the release of his 1st Mini Album, and started his official activities as a singer by making his debut show performance of the title track "이별 10분전 (The Sense of an Ending)" through Mnet’s "M Countdown".
+On Oct 10, he held a showcase to celebrate the release of 1st Mini Album, and started his official activities as a singer by making his debut show performance of the title track "이별 10분전 (The Sense of an Ending)" through Mnet’s "M Countdown".

 He promoted the title track "이별 10분전 (The Sense of an Ending)", along with the track "병이에요 (Spotless Mind)" on music shows such as Mnet's M!
 Countdown, KBS's Music Bank and MBC's Show!
 Champion from October 10 to November 12.

 He met many fans through signing events not only domestically but also abroad.
-He visited Taiwan in order to promote his first mini album on December 8, 2013 and held a fan meeting with 1,000 Taiwanese fans and had an autograph-signing event with his song performances for those who had purchased a special limited edition of his album.
+He visited Taiwan in order to promote his first mini album on December 8, 2013, and held a fan meeting with 1,000 Taiwanese fans and had an autograph-signing event with his song performances for those who had purchased a special limited edition of his album.